The Inspiration

 What is a Cremello Horse?

 Cremello is the name of the animal’s coat color and can be produced in any horse breed.
 The Cremello is bred for its beautiful creamy-white coat, mane and tail, and pink skin.
 They also have blue eyes and no face markings.
-While they are often mistaken for albino animals, true albinism is characterized by no pigment at all.
-Compared to the rare true white horse, the Camarillo, the Cremello has a creamy coat.

 While Camarillo horses have been around for the last 100 years, they are challenging to breed because of their genetics.
-These white horses have a dominant (W) and or recessive (w) gene for white which must be matched correctly in breeding pairs.
+These white horses have a dominant (W) and or recessive (w) gene for white, which must be matched correctly in breeding pairs.
 The odds are 50/50 that a pairing will result in the foal not surviving at all.
 Because of this, there are less than 20 breeding pairs surviving today.
-The ease of breeding Cremello horses has made them more common.
-They have become much more popular since the American Quarter Horse Association recognized them as a proper breed.

 The Cream Gene

-This is for those who enjoy the science behind it all.
-All-white foals are bred from mares and stallions of many different horses using the cream gene.
-It is also known as a dilution gene because it dilutes a darker color into a lighter one.
-Depending on the breeding pair, foals will inherit different shades of white or cream hair (coat) colors.
 The odds of producing a white foal depend on the genetics of the dam and sire (mare and stallion) or the foal’s parents.
 Darker colors come from a single dilution, while the Cremello results from a cream gene pair, meaning the white foals inherit a copy of the dilution gene from both parents.
 This is known as double dilution.
-Cremello foals begin life with a slightly darker coloring which gradually lightens as the animal grows.

 Only Skin Deep

 Genes, dilution, and horse breeds are fun and all, but they are nothing compared to what’s next.
-Read on!

 How Does a Horse Breathe?

-That’s not all!
 Horses only breathe through their noses when resting or walking.
 When speed is required, another unique breathing ability comes into play.

-First, did you know a horse will run only at a pace unique to that animal?
+First, did you know each horse will run only at a pace unique to that animal?
 Training will not increase this pace.
-Why is that important?
-It’s important because a horse’s speed is proportional to its breathing.
-That is when a very cool thing happens – a switch from voluntary to involuntary breathing.

-Breathing With the Legs
+Breathe With Your Legs

 What Are the Five Common Gaits of Horses?

 If you are still not impressed, consider this.
-You may already know that horses have four common and distinctive gaits.
-They are named by how the animal’s feet contact the ground, also referred to as the beat.
-A walk is called a four-beat gait, a trot is two beats, a canter would be three-beats, and a full gallop would be a four-beat.
-That’s all good until the Icelandic horses show up.
-These horses are genetically able to perform another gait known as the “tolt.”
+You may already know that horses have four common and distinctive traits.
+These are named by how the animal’s feet contact the ground, also referred to as “the beat.”

 Icelandic “Tolt”

 Icelandic horses are unique in their genetic make-up, which allows them to tolt.
-The tolt, which you can see in the link below, is where the horse seems to run with its front legs in a very human-like manner while its hind legs gallop.
-It looks as unusual and impressive as it sounds but fair warning – once you see those front legs “jogging” like a man, you will never be able to unsee it!
+The tolt, which you can view in the link below, is where the horse seems to “jog” with its front legs (in a very human-like manner) while its hind legs gallop.

 “Spirit” in Genesis

-One of my greatest passions is studying Biblical Scripture by the root words and their meanings in the original Hebrew or Greek language.
-It gives me a clearer picture of the English translations and often simplifies some of the most controversial verses.
-It’s like hearing a rumor versus getting the truth straight from the horse’s mouth (No pun intended!).
+One of my greatest passions is studying ancient Biblical Scripture by the root words and their meanings in the original Hebrew or Greek language.
+It gives me a clearer picture and often simplifies some of the most controversial verses.

-Spirit is a common name for horses, and there’s even an animated movie about a beautiful stallion of the same name.
-It’s no wonder since the word spirit embodies the beauty and magnificence of a wild horse.
-Ok, enough teasing.
-On to the root-word study that started it all.
+“Spirit” is a common name for horses, and there’s even an animated movie about a beautiful stallion of the same name.
+And it’s no wonder since the word spirit embodies the beauty and magnificence of a wild horse.

 The Root of the Matter